 The agency’s determination to nurture homegrown technologies continues for ground weapons as well.
 The agency is currently considering procurement of a wholly domestic powertrain for Korea’s main battle tank K2.

-“We’re third to have come up with the 1,500-horsepower powertrain technology, just after Germany and the US.
-Some rules have hampered a product launch, but we’ve cleared that up now,” he said, noting the agency was eyeing countries in Europe and the Middle East as potential customers for the locally manufactured component.
+“We’re third to have come up with the 1,500-horsepower powertrain technology, after Germany and the US.
+Rules have hampered a product launch, but we’ve cleared that up now,” he said, noting the agency was eyeing countries in Europe and the Middle East for export.

 On July 28, Korean company Hanwha Defense shipped prototype Redback infantry fighting vehicles to the Australian Army, hoping to clinch a deal worth roughly $4.1 billion.
 With Germany as the sole contender, Korea is only a step away from a first-ever deal to export critical military equipment to a key military power.

 A successful bid there is also expected to boost Korea’s chances for a US project to replace Bradley fighting vehicles, for which bidding is set to open early next year.